Li Keyong: Henan campaigns and forming of enmity with Zhu Quanzhong

 After Li Keyong arrived at Bian, he initially offered to camp outside the city, but Zhu invited him to stay at the guest pavilion in the city and held a grand feast for him.
 At the feast, however, after Li Keyong became drunk, he used arrogant language that offended Zhu.
 Zhu and his officer Yang Yanhong (楊彥洪) then planned an ambush against Li Keyong.
 After the feast, Zhu had the mansion surrounded and attacked it.
 Li Keyong initially did not wake up, and his guards had to wake him up so that they could fight out of the siege.
 However, 300 of his attendants, including the officer Shi Jingsi and the eunuch monitor Chen Jingsi, were killed.

 Before Li Keyong arrived at his camp outside the city, news of the ambush already reached Li Keyong's wife Lady Liu when one of Li Keyong's guards fled to the camp.
-Lady Liu, in order not to let the news prematurely leak, executed the guard and began to prepare for an orderly withdraw.
+Lady Liu, in order not to let the news prematurely leak, executed the guard and began to prepare for an orderly withdrawal.
 After Li Keyong reached the camp, he planned an attack on Bian Prefecture.
 Lady Liu persuaded him not to, pointing out that if he did, the imperial government would not be able to tell who was in the right.
 Li Keyong agreed and withdrew.
 He sent a letter to Zhu condemning the attack.
 Zhu wrote back, apologizing, and blaming Yang (who was killed during the battle as well) for the attack.
 However, an enmity was formed between Li Keyong and Zhu that would last for the rest of their lives.